 IMPORTANT: Essays must not exceed 12,000 words, be double spaced, include page numbers, and use 12 pt.
 Times New Roman font.
 Margins should be set to 1” on right and left.
 Block quotations must be in 11pt.
 Times New Roman font, and be indented 2” on right and left.
 Professional standards for formatting of citations are expected (authors may choose which format best suits their discipline and approach).
 The author’s name must NOT appear anywhere on the paper.
 The first page of text must also include the title of the paper (without the author’s name).

-Preferred entrants will be active senior graduate students (ABD or at least two years coursework) in philosophy or religious studies.
-All students must submit an electronic copy of a letter on departmental letterhead from their advisor or department chair attesting to their status as a currently registered student in the program, their progress toward degree, and their expected graduation date.
-Inquiries may be sent to:
+Preferred entrants will be active, tenure-track faculty in philosophy or religious studies.
+All entrants must submit an electronic copy of a letter on departmental letterhead from their advisor or department chair attesting to their status as an active member of the faculty.

 Program in the Humanities and Human Values